 eLearning course in preparation for an IRRS mission.

 • Refresher Training

 A ‘refresher training’ is held during the initial team meeting prior to the start of IRRS mission.
 This training ensures that all IRRS Team members have a common understanding of the background; context and objectives of the IRRS, the basis for the review; the type of information needed; policy issue discussions; the evaluation procedure and the drafting of the mission report.
 The actual extent of the refresher training will vary depending on the Team’s previous experience.

 Moreover, the IAEA Coordinator will brief the IRRS Team on national issues, sensitive areas, priorities, schedule, approaches and expectations regarding the format and content of the deliverables by the IRRS Team members.

 The IAEA periodically analyses the observations (recommendations, suggestions and good practices) collected from IRRS Missions (initial and follow-up) to draw meaningful trends and conclusions.
 The analysis highlights the most recurring observations and identifies the most challenging areas shared by Member States for further improvement.

-Since 2015, the highest number of observations for Recommendations and Suggestions have been made on the following areas:
+Between 2018 and 2022, the highest number of observations for Recommendations and Suggestions have been made on the following areas: